Kabhi Khushi Kabhie Gham: Plot

 Yashvardhan "Yash" Raichand is a wealthy industrialist in Delhi who lives with his wife Nandini, their sons Rahul and Rohan, and other extended family members.
-Rahul, their elder son, is adopted—a fact he discovers at the age of eight.
-Although Nandini loves him deeply, Rahul grows up with a strong sense of duty to his parents and strives to meet their expectations.
+Rahul, their elder son, discovers that he is adopted at the age of eight.
+Rahul grows up with a strong sense of duty to his parents and strives to meet their expectations.

 As an adult, Rahul falls in love with Anjali Sharma, a lively young woman from Chandni Chowk.
 Yash disapproves of the relationship due to class differences and wants Rahul to marry Naina Kapoor, a family friend who quietly has feelings for him.
-Understanding Rahul's love for Anjali, Naina steps aside.
+Naina understands Rahul's love for Anjali and steps aside.
 Rahul considers ending the relationship but marries Anjali after her father’s sudden death.
 In response, Yash disowns Rahul, prompting him to leave for London with Anjali and her younger sister, Pooja.
-Nandini, heartbroken, sends the family’s nanny, Sayeeda, to accompany them.
+Nandini is heartbroken and sends the family’s nanny, Sayeeda, to accompany them.
 Soon after, Rohan is sent to boarding school.

 Ten years later, Rohan returns home after completing his education.
-He learns of Rahul’s estrangement from a conversation between his grandmothers and resolves to reunite the family.
-He requests permission to pursue an MBA in London, using it as a pretext to find Rahul.
+He learns of Rahul’s estrangement from a conversation between his grandmothers and requests permission to pursue an MBA in London, using it as a pretext to find Rahul.
 Upon arrival, he reconnects with Pooja, now a popular university student and fashion diva.
 Together, they devise a plan to bring Rahul and Anjali back to India.

 To conceal his identity, Pooja introduces Rohan to Rahul as "Yash," her friend's cousin visiting from India looking for an Indian family where he could reside as a tenant.
-Although hesitant, Rahul allows him to stay after he felt a connection with him.
+Although hesitant, Rahul allows him to stay after feeling a connection with him.
 Rohan bonds with his nephew Krish and develops a romantic connection with Pooja.
 Despite several close calls, Rahul remains unaware of Rohan’s true identity.

 Eventually, Rohan reveals the truth and urges Rahul to return home.
 Rahul refuses, believing he has been permanently rejected by Yash.
 Hoping to change his mind, Pooja encourages Rohan to invite their parents to London.
-Nandini and Yash arrive; while Nandini reunites emotionally with Rahul, he avoids his father.
+Nandini and Yash arrive, and while Nandini reunites emotionally with Rahul, he avoids his father.
 Yash learns of Rohan’s deception and becomes angry.
 The family returns to India following the death of Yash’s mother.

 Rahul attends the funeral and, at the urging of Rohan and Pooja, agrees to return briefly for Nandini’s sake.
 In Delhi, the family prepares to formally welcome Anjali, and Rohan and Pooja’s engagement is announced.
-During the ceremony, Yash publicly expresses regret for disowning Rahul and admits that, despite his strict nature, he always loved him.
-The two reconcile in an emotional reunion.
+During the ceremony, Yash publicly expresses regret for disowning Rahul and admits that he always loved him.

-The film ends with a belated celebratory of Rahul's and Anjali's wedding and a celebratory wedding for Rohan and Pooja, marking the restoration of the Raichand family’s unity.
+The film ends with a belated celebration of Rahul's and Anjali's wedding and a celebratory wedding for Rohan and Pooja.